 But the brand hasn’t exactly been crushing it in neighboring New Jersey, with land-based books at Bally’s and Harrah’s AC, as well as CaesarsCasino.com, only accounting for a small piece of the pie.
 In large part, we feel this is due to Caesars rolling out a rather lackluster (some may even say unfinished) sports wagering platform.

-Also, the location, while decent, isn’t as ideal for Philadelphia sports bettors as Parx and SugarHouse, both of whom have confirmed plans to launch land-based sportsbooks and corresponding mobile apps.
+Also, the location, while decent, isn’t as ideal for Philadelphia sports bettors as Parx and SugarHouse, both of whom have launch land-based sportsbooks before Harrah’s (and have planned corresponding mobile apps).

-While Harrah’s intentions for its land-based sportsbook have been clearly set out, the specific plans for the online sports operation were not focused on in detail.
-Still, the company has made it clear that online wagering is also part of its forward strategy, and the PGCB has approved the company for both a physical and an internet license.
+While Harrah’s intentions for its land-based sportsbook were clearly set out, the specific plans for the online sports operation were not focused on in detail.
+Still, the company has made it clear that online wagering is also part of its forward strategy, and the PGCB did approve the company for both physical and internet licensing.

 Find Out When PA Online Gambling Goes Live!